 As I led him from his paddock to the barn, I’d never fail to notice how the haircoat on his neck (he was a fleabitten gray) resembled creamy vanilla-bean ice cream.
 Mmmmmm.

 Grooming him, I’d take a moment to press my nose into his coat or the side of his velvety muzzle.
 Breathing in that warm, horsey scent was—and still is—intensely relaxing, conjuring up as it does happy horse-memories from childhood.

 As I longed him, I would admire his sweepy movement and think how glad I was he belonged to me.
 By the time I swung into the saddle, my worries of the day had faded and I was ready to concentrate on this creature that added such beauty and richness to my life.

 Sound familiar?
 I’m sure it does.
 The tales you’ve shared attest to it.

 “Yes, librarians get stressed, too,” confesses reader Kristi Pierce of Iowa.
 “And when that happens, my husband banishes me to the barn for horse therapy.
 Scratching my big Paint gelding’s bum (his favorite spot) as we listen to a book together makes all the worries go away.”

 Californian Karen Luckett agrees.
 “Just hugging my 34-year-old mare melts my stress away and resets my biorhythms within 15 seconds.
 Better than any tranquilizer out there.”

 Who can argue with that?

-So, remember…when the holiday crazies strike, carve out 15 seconds—more if you can manage it—to relax, refresh, and recharge with your four-legged best friend.
+So, remember…when the crazy-worries strike, carve out 15 seconds—more if you can manage it—to relax, refresh, and recharge with your four-legged best friend.

 (Then take a moment to tell us all about it!)